 The inflation during 1970s averaged 7.9 percent, higher than 5.8 percent in the sixties (Table 3.7).
 The food inflation stood at 8.0 percent while the non-food inflation stood at 7.8 percent during the period.
 In the early years of the seventies, most of the countries had experienced a high inflationary pressure due to the world oil crises.
 Nepal had also been affected by such international shocks resulting in rise in the domestic prices of petroleum products.
 During the period, the consecutive three fiscal years from 1972/73 to 1974/75 and 1977/78 witnessed double digits inflation at 11.2 percent, 18.5 percent, 16.7 percent and 11.2 percent respectively while the fiscal year 1975/76 witnessed a marginal negative inflation at 0.7 percent.
 In order to control the increasing domestic price level, GON revised customs and excise duty downwards, thereby containing the inflation at a single digit in 1978/79.
-However, the shortfall in the products in 1979/80 contributed to an upsurge in the price level by 9.8 percent.
+However, the shortfall in the production of food grains and an upward revision in the prices of petroleum products in 1979/80 contributed to an upsurge in the price level by 9.8 percent.